Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Metronome is designed for SaaS companies where billing accuracy depends on precise usage math at scale.

-Instead of focusing on invoices directly, it specializes in ingesting large volumes of usage events, applying rating logic, and producing clean, billable usage outputs.
+Instead of focusing on invoices directly, it specializes in ingesting high-volume usage events, applying rating logic, and producing clean, billable usage outputs.

 Teams adopt Metronome when pricing models change often, usage dimensions are complex, or event volume is too high for basic metering setups.